JRT-Vgz/csharp-clean-architecture-demo/README.md

-Demonstration of CLEAN ARCHITECTURE scheme in a basic software for a brewery commerce.
+Demonstration of CLEAN ARCHITECTURE scheme in a basic backend for a brewery commerce.

 - SOLID + Clean Architecture
 - MySQL